 The Peak District is dotted with villages of the vernacular, some dating back to the Salt Route of the 1400s.
 This is a selection of Peak District dog pubs that is going to make planning your trip away that much easier where you and your canine companion can enjoy Peak District hospitality at its best.
 There also a number of the best dog walks in the Peak District that serves as fantastic days out.

 Our Peak District dog friendly pubs will be sure to enhance your stay and adventures in this perfect part of England.
-If your struggling for activities, see our pet friendly days out in the Peak District for lots of ideas and if you need accommodation, view all our Peak District dog friendly hot tub cottage breaks.
+If you need accommodation, view all our Peak District dog friendly hot tub cottage breaks.